HMUNACHI/nanodl/README.md

 - Fixing bugs.
 - Implementing papers.
 - Writing high-coverage tests.
+- OPtimizing existing codes.
 - Experimenting and submitting real-world examples to the examples section.
 - Reporting bugs.
 - Responding to reported issues.

+Coming features include:
+- Reinforcement Learning With Human Feedback (RLHF).
+- Tokenizers.
+- Code optimisations.

+To follow up or share thoughts, follow [here](https://forms.gle/vwveb9SKdPYywHx9A)

+## Sponsorships

+The name "NanoDL" stands for Nano Deep Learning.
+Following the success of Phi models, the long-term goal is to build and train nano versions of all available models, while ensuring they compete with the original models in performance, while limiting the number of parameters at 1B.
+Models are exploding in size, therefore gate-keeping experts and companies with limited resources, there is a need to remedy this.
+Trained weights will be made available via this library, as well as Huggingface.
+Any form of sponsorship, funding, grants or contribution will help with training resources.
+You can sponsor via the tag on the user profile, or reach out via ndubuakuhenry@gmail.com.

 ## Citing nanodl